MESAHub/mesa-contrib/hooks/Fuller_AM/README.md

 ## Overview

-These functions implement the modified Tayler-Spruit dynamo by Fuller and collaborators.
+The functions in `Fuller_AM_transport.inc` implement the modified Tayler-Spruit dynamo by Fuller and collaborators.

 Specifically `TSF_Fuller19` implements the algorithm described in [Fuller et al.